 - c.
-Each Citizen locating and harvesting one of the above game animals must attach a completed field tag to the animal and immediately transport said animal to the Division of Natural Resources Law Enforcement Section (Natural Resources Police Officers) for checking and re-tagging. - d.
+Each Citizen locating and harvesting one of the aforementioned game animals must attach a completed field tag to the animal and immediately transport and return said tagged animal to the Division of Natural Resources Officer, who will be located at the entrance to the WMA near Randolph Cottage. - d.
 The hunting with the use of bait in the WMA is strictly prohibited.